CSCfi/csc-user-guide/docs/apps/exonerate.md

 ## Description

 Exonerate is a generic tool for pairwise sequence comparison.
 It allows you to align sequences using a many alignment models, using either exhaustive dynamic programming, or a variety of heuristics.
-You can use Exonerate for example for:
+You can use Exonerate, for example, to:

 *   Aligning a cDNA to a genomic sequence
 *   Aligning a protein to genomic sequence